AJWS Global Justice Fellowship: FAQ

 Most meals will be eaten at restaurants and hotels where vegetarian options are available.
 Individuals with particular questions regarding kashrut or other dietary needs should contact us.

 Yes.
-Shabbat will be planned and led by the fellows and will likely include prayer, meals, learning and other activities.
+Shabbat will be planned and led by the fellows and will likely include prayer, learning and other activities.
 There will be no requirement for travel or use of electricity on Shabbat.